ibm-messaging/kafka-connect-mq-sink/README.md

 ## Future enhancements
-The first version of the connector is intentionally basic.
-The idea is to enhance it with additional features to make it more capable.
+The connector is intentionally basic.
+The idea is to enhance it over time with additional features to make it more capable.
 Some possible future enhancements are:
 * TLS connections
 * Message key support
 * JMX metrics
 * Improved JSON support
 * Testing with the Confluent Platform Avro converter and Schema Registry

+## Issues and contributions
+For issues relating specifically to this connect, please use the [GitHub issue tracker](https://github.com/ibm-messaging/kafka-connect-mq-sink/issues).
+If you do submit a Pull Request related to this connector, please indicate in the Pull Request that you accept and agree to be bound by the terms of the [IBM Contributor License Agreement](CLA.md).

 ## License